melxi/viitteri/README.md

 - User should be able to comment, like and retweet others tweets
 - User should be able to follow other users

+# Progress
+- User is able to register an account
+- User is able to log in and log out
+- User is able to send a tweet and view the it on separate page